cc-bb-sudo/vue3-fake-input-cursor/README.md

 - **Customizable Cursor Styles**: Easily customize the cursor's appearance with CSS styles.
 - **Animation Support**: Supports customizable animation properties for the cursor's blinking effect.
 - **Flexible Usage**: Can be used in any Vue 3 component.
+- **Single and Multi-line Text Support**: Compatible with both single-line and multi-line text, adjusting the cursor position accurately even with line-height variations.

 ## Installation